quiwhilehot/WhatsApp-Bulk-Massaging/README.md

 - Edit the `message.txt` file with your desired message.
 - Add the phone numbers to the `numbers.txt` file, one number per line.
 2. Run the script: `main.py`
+3. In the line `next_delay = random.randint(3, 15)` you can set your own values for the delay between sending messages.
-3. Follow the instructions in the terminal:
+4. Follow the instructions in the terminal:
 - Enter your WhatsApp account by scanning the QR code in the opened browser window.
 - Once logged in, press ENTER to start sending messages.
-4. Sit back and relax while the script sends your messages to the specified phone numbers.
+5. Sit back and relax while the script sends your messages to the specified phone numbers.

 ## Disclaimer
 Please use this script responsibly and respect the terms of service of WhatsApp.
 Sending unsolicited or spam messages is strictly prohibited and may result in account suspension.